 The Internal Service Funds are used to account for the financing of materials and services provided by one department of the City to other departments of the City on a cost-reimbursement basis.
-The Internal Service Funds include General Services, Fleet Services, the Group Health Fund, and the City's self-insurance activities consisting of the Arlington Property Finance Authority, and Workers' Compensation.
+The Internal Service Funds include General Services operations, Fleet Services, and the City's insurance activities consisting of the Arlington Property Finance Authority, Workers' Compensation, and Group Health Funds.

-Trust and Agency Funds
+Pension Trust and Agency Funds

-The Trust Funds are used to account for assets held by the City's trustees in a fiduciary capacity for the City's retirement and disability programs.
-The Trust Funds include the Part-Time Deferred Income Trust, Thrift Savings Plan and the Disability Income Plan.
+The Pension Trust Funds are used to account for assets held by the City's trustees in a fiduciary capacity for the City's retirement and disability programs.
+The Pension Trust Funds include the Part-Time Deferred Income Trust, Thrift Savings Plan and the Disability Income Plan.

 The Agency Funds are used to account for assets held by the City in a fiduciary capacity as custodian or agent for individuals, other funds within the City, other governmental units and private organizations.
-Other miscellaneous fiduciary activities are accounted for in the Escrow and Escheat Funds.
+The Agency Funds include the Payroll, Escrow, and Escheat Funds.